InsideEnergy/Data-for-stories/20170301-beyond-standing-rock-data-companion/readme.md

 ## National map: Tribal lands and fossil fuel reserves

 ### Data source for historical map:
-* Shape files of **historical Indian lands** are from Claudio Saunt of the University of Georgia, adapted from the ehistory.org project, “The Invasion of America” and used with permission.
+* Shape files of **historical Indian lands** are from Claudio Saunt of the University of Georgia, adapted from the ehistory.org project, [“The Invasion of America”](http://invasionofamerica.ehistory.org/) and used with permission.
 View an interactive map of the tribal lands over time here, or a video here.

-### Data sources for current map:
+### Data sources for present-day map:
 * **Indian reservations and areas** are from the U.S. Census Bureau’s TIGER/Line files, [American Indian/Alaska Native/Native Hawaiian Areas](https://www.census.gov/cgi-bin/geo/shapefiles/index.php?year=2016&layergroup=American+Indian+Area+Geography), 2016.
 These are the legal and statistical areas for which the U.S. Census Bureau provides data, and are outlined in detail [here](https://www.census.gov/geo/reference/gtc/gtc_aiannha.html).
 Note that these include reservations as well as other types of designated tribal areas, such as the Tribal Statistical Areas in Oklahoma, which are the site of a former reservation.
 This does not show land ownership (which can vary within these geographies) or mineral rights.
 Ownership and management of lands and natural resources are a complex patchwork, as you can see in the Southern Ute map.
 * **Coal fields** of the U.S. data is from the U.S. Geological Survey (USGS).
 More information is available [here](https://pubs.usgs.gov/of/1996/of96-092/arcview_files/) and you can download PDF version of the coal fields map [here](https://pubs.usgs.gov/of/1996/of96-092/other_files/us_coal.pdf).
 * **U.S. tight oil shale and gas plays** (for the lower 48 states) data is from the [U.S. Energy Information Administration](https://www.eia.gov/maps/layer_info-m.php).